outr/documenter/src/main/resources/getting_started.md

 [scala type="object"]

 Our `Datastore` contains `Table`s and our `Table`s contain `Column`s.
 As for the `Datastore` we have chosen an in-memory H2 database.
 Every column type must have a `DataType` associated with it.
-You don't see it referenced above because all standard Scala types have predefined implicit conversions available [footnote text="See the `DataTypeSupport` trait for more information" url="https://github.com/outr/scalarelational/blob/master/core/src/main/scala/org/scalarelational/datatype/DataTypeSupport.scala"].
-If you need to use a type that is not supported by ScalaRelational, please refer to [link name="custom-column-type"].
+You don't see it referenced above because all standard Scala types have predefined implicit conversions available.
+[See the `DataTypeSupport` trait for more information](https://github.com/outr/scalarelational/blob/master/core/src/main/scala/org/scalarelational/datatype/DataTypeSupport.scala).

 #Create the database
 Now that we have our schema defined in Scala, we need to create the tables in the database:

 [scala type="section" filename="GettingStarted" section="create"]

 All database queries must take place within a *session*.
-Sessions will be explained in [link name="session-management"].

 ##Import
 You'll notice we imported `ExampleDatastore._` in an effort to minimise the amount of code required here.
 We can explicitly write it more verbosely like this: